K-Motives and Koszul Duality: Abstract

 \section{Abstract}

-We construct an \emph{ungraded version} of Beilinson--Ginzburg--Soergel's Koszul duality, inspired by Beilinson's construction of rational motivic cohomology in terms of $K$-theory.
-For this, we introduce and study the category $DK(X)$ of constructible $K$-motives on varieties $X$ with an affine stratification.
-There is a natural and geometric functor from the category of mixed sheaves $D_{mix}(X)$ to $DK(X).$ We show that when $X$ is the flag variety, this functor is Koszul dual to the realisation functor from $D_{mix}(X^\vee)$ to $D(X^\vee)$, the constructible derived category.
+We construct an \emph{ungraded version} of Beilinson--Ginzburg--Soergel's Koszul duality for Langlands dual flag varieties, inspired by Beilinson's construction of rational motivic cohomology in terms of $K$-theory.

+For this, we introduce and study categories $\KM_\Ss(X)$ of $\Ss$-constructible $K$-motivic sheaves on varieties $X$ with an affine stratification.
+We show that there is a natural and geometric functor, called \emph{Beilinson realisation}, from $\Ss$-constructible mixed sheaves $\Dmix_\Ss(X)$ to $\KM_\Ss(X).$